We are the Anti-Bullying Pros!

 Head of Anti-Bullying Campaign

-As a Project Manager my role involves expanding our Anti-bullying Campaign to cover issues such as internet safety and body confidence, and working with partners such as Vodafone and ASOS to deliver resources on these topics to young people across the country.
+As Senior Anti-Bullying Project Manager, my role involves expanding our Anti-bullying Campaign to cover issues such as internet safety and body confidence, and working with partners such as Vodafone and ASOS to deliver resources on these topics to young people across the country.

 I have previously worked as a Marketing & Communications Manager with research agency Populus, and as a Policy Adviser on secondment to the Department for Education.
 What I love about my job is helping young people to develop the confidence and skills they need to thrive.